 Those days of just popping into the parks before closing after securing a last minute Space Mountain FastPass are long gone.

-And I really just can’t see myself paying $15 a day after already paying $1,000+ for an annual pass.
+And I really just can’t see myself paying $15 to $35 a day after already paying $1,000+ for an annual pass.

 But for when I vacation to Disneyland (even being a MagicKey holder), I will more than likely purchase Genie+ especially if I’m going during a busy time of the year.

-Also, it won’t hurt buying an Individual Lightning Lane selection, essentially guaranteeing myself that I’ll get to ride Radiator Springs Racers and Web Slingers during my trip.
+Also, it won’t hurt buying an Individual Lightning Lane selection, beach it essentially guarantees that I’ll get to ride Radiator Springs Racers during my trip.

 So all in all, I believe that Genie is really cool, Genie+ has its perks, and Individual Lightning Lanes is a game changer especially when it comes to trying to ride a high-demand ride.